Home Baby Formula Lawsuits Similac Lawsuit

 Keep any leftover Similac baby formula for evidence in your potential case.
 If you have medical records and receipts, those will also be important evidence in any NEC lawsuit claim you file.

-If you are considering filing a Similac lawsuit, your first step should be to hire an experienced lawyer instead of filing on your own.
-A lawyer can help walk you through the complicated and emotional process of getting compensation for your baby’s sickness or death from Similac-induced NEC.
+If you are considering filing a Similac lawsuit, we recommend that you hire an experienced lawyer instead of filing on your own.
+Baby formula lawsuits are complex, especially since they are now a mass tort and in multidistrict litigation.
+Our legal partners can help walk you through the complicated and emotional process of getting compensation for your baby’s sickness or death from Similac-induced NEC.

 See if You Qualify for a Lawsuit Our Partners